Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos: Exo-to-Ego Transfer Learning

 \section{Exo-to-Ego Transfer Learning}

-We propose a solution for a transfer learning task of dense video captioning from YouCook2 (source) to our collected EgoYC2 (target).
-We assume that the ground-truth is accessible for both datasets during training due to its task complexity, which follows supervised domain adaptation settings~\cite{tzeng:iccv15,motiian:iccv17}.
-We first introduce our setup and transfer learning method in \cref{sec:viewproc,sec:viewinv}, and then describe the details of hand-object-aware video representation in \cref{sec:hofeat} and a captioning network in \cref{sec:videocap}.
+We propose a solution for a transfer learning task of dense video captioning from web instructional videos to egocentric videos, \ie, YouCook2 (source) $\rightarrow$ EgoYC2 (target). \eccvadd{ Given the problem of the limited data scale for egocentric video captioning, our proposed method is motivated to utilize external video resources collected on the Web.
+We assume that web instructional videos with (dense) captions covering activity classes of egocentric videos are available, and } the target ground-truth is accessible, which follows supervised domain adaptation~\cite{tzeng:iccv15,motiian:iccv17}.
+We first introduce our setup and transfer learning method in \cref{sec:viewproc,sec:viewinv}, then describe our model with respect to the representation of the hand-object in \cref{sec:hofeat} and a captioning network in \cref{sec:videocap}.

-The challenge of this task is addressing the dynamics of view changes in both datasets.
-Unlike cross-view transfer in action recognition~\cite{sigurdsson:cvpr18,li:cvpr21,truong:arxiv23,wang:iccv23,xue:arxiv23}, dense video captioning requires modeling long-term dependencies of actions, which further complicates the view change problem considering a longer sequence of a video.
+The challenge of this task is to address the dynamics of view changes in both datasets.
+Unlike cross-view transfer in action recognition~\cite{sigurdsson:cvpr18,li:cvpr21,truong:arxiv23,wang:iccv23,xue:arxiv23}, dense video captioning requires modeling \eccvradd{longer video sequences}, which further complicates the view change problem.
 We observe that the source web videos can be decomposed into several shots captured from different views, based on video composition analysis, \eg, instruction classes in how-to videos~\cite{yang:chi23}, scene cut categorization~\cite{pardo:eccv22,miura:tis05}, temporal shot segmentation~\cite{chen2:cvpr21,wu:cvpr23}.
 In contrast, egocentric videos are typically untrimmed and captured from a single camera, but involve dynamic scene changes due to the head movement.
-This dynamic movement prevents learning the procedure (key steps) from egocentric views~\cite{bansal:eccv22}.
-Therefore, the view change problem stems from different causes between both datasets, and it is necessary to overcome view-dependent bias to adapt models to the target egocentric domain.
+This dynamic movement prevents learning the procedure (key steps)~\cite{bansal:eccv22}.
+Thus, given the problems of the mixed and moving views, it is necessary to overcome view-dependent bias by adapting models to the target egocentric domain.